iem-projects/pd-acre/ds/acre_ds.rst

 :Revision: $Revision: 0.31 2015 $
 :Copyright: GPL: IEM/algorythmics, 2012+

 A simple data storage library to store different sets of parameters as messages for a project in different files defined as domain.

-Note: to be enhanced with OSC functionality,
- (done in some projects but not stable to release now.)
+A simple usage is session management within a puredata project.

 Dependencies
 ------------